 We understand that you may have extenuating circumstances and commitments that may prevent you from attending the Interview Day.
 Therefore, phone interviews will be conducted the week afterwards for all those invited to attend the in-person interviews.
 We ask that if your conflict is not pressing and can be rescheduled or re-arranged, please do so.
 We will be contacting all those who have a completed application with their invitation status for the in-person interview.
 Should you be selected for an interview, please follow the instructions on the letter to make arrangements for a phone interview at that time.
-Students must be able to make the Interview Day May 3rd or have a phone interview.
-Members will be selected by May 10, 2013.
+Students must be able to make the On Campus Interview Day or have a phone interview.
+Members will be selected and notified via email in mid-May.

 Resumes are necessary for those students who are selected for an in-person interview.
-Bring the resume with you to the in-person Interview Day on May 3rd, 2013.
+Bring the resume with you to the On Campus Interview Day.
 Should you arrange for a phone interview, you can email your resume after being notified of your selection.

 Those who are invited to participate in the PLA Interview Day will be notified through email by mid April.
 In this email, it will include directions and more specific information on the details of the PLA Interview Day.
 Again, it is important to check your email regularly.
 As we receive updates, we will send them to those who are invited to participate.

-8. Will I get the book award in enough time to buy my books before Welcome Weekend?
+Will I get the book award (my FLASHcash) in enough time to buy my books before Welcome Weekend?

-The book award will not be dispersed until May 2014 after completion of the 2013-2014 PLA program.
-Only members of the Provost’s Leadership Academy who successfully complete the program will receive the book award.
-No money or scholarship for your acceptance into the PLA membership will be distributed before the freshman attends Welcome Weekend.
+The book award (FLASHcash) will not be dispersed until May after completion of the PLA program.
+Only members of the Provost’s Leadership Academy who successfully complete the program will receive (FLASHcash) the book award.
+No money or scholarship (FLASHcash) for your acceptance into the PLA membership will be distributed before the freshman attends Welcome Weekend.

 - Adding Flash Cash options to Dining Plans